 The Australian Congress on Applied Mechanics (ACAM) is held every two to three years.
 It’s a forum for practitioners of the various fields of applied mechanics to meet and present developments and learn the latest in other fields.

-The ACAM congress also showcases the current trends and research developments in applied mechanics across the Australasian region and its relationship to national and regional priorities.
+ACAM also showcases the current trends and research developments in applied mechanics across the Australasian region and its relationship to national and regional priorities.